omar-37/MOVReverser/README.md

 - **Frame-by-frame precision**: Ensures every frame is reversed in the correct order.
 - **Customizable output**: Supports various video codecs and output formats.
-- **Doe not affect audio tracks**: Audio is not included in output video so you may handle it how you wish.
+- **Dose not affect audio tracks**: Audio is not included in output video so you may handle it how you wish.
 - **Easy to use**: Just drag the input video to the terminal and the reversed video will be in the same directory.